ozfortress/ozfortress_docs/docs/info/anticheat_and_you.md

 + We do not care how you feel about the suspect/s, if you lost your official, scrim or pug to them, that’s rough buddy, but we don’t care. **No action will be taken on your match until a verdict is reached by the Anti-Cheat panel, in their own time**.

++ Know what the first rule of fight club is?
+We get that you might feel wronged by those players, but complaining about it will not speed up the Anti-Cheat review process.

 + Failure to follow the guidance of the above clauses, and you will get the punishment befitting the weapons-grade moron you are.
 Help us, yourself, your team or group - by following the process outlined above in a logical manner and if needed, a less emotional state.

 <div class="grid-container">